top of page

 Untitled design_edited_edited.jpg

-Celebrating more than 55 years of the creation of a Programme of Study with a unique examination method in the world of teaching Spanish Dance.
+Celebrating 60 years of the Internationally Acclaimed Programme in the Study of Spanish Dance.

-Examinations can be held in the teacher’s studio, annually or biannually.
+Exams can be held in the teacher’s studio annually or biannually.

 bottom of page